Γ-Hydroxybutyric acid: Recreational use

-A 2006 report commissioned by a UK parliamentary committee found the use of GHB to be less dangerous than tobacco and alcohol in physical harm, dependence and social harms.

 Party use

 GHB has been used as a club drug, apparently starting in the 1990s, as small doses of GHB can act as a euphoriant and are believed to be aphrodisiac.
 Slang terms for GHB include liquid ecstasy, lollipops, liquid X or liquid E due to its tendency to produce euphoria and sociability and its use in the dance party scene.

 Sports and athletics

-Some athletes have used GHB or its analogs because of being marketed as anabolic agents, although there is no evidence that it builds muscle or improves performance.
+Some athletes have been known to use GHB, or its analogs, due to marketing claims that the drug acts as an anabolic agent.
+However, no such evidence exists to suggest links between the use of GHB and muscle development or performance improvement.